-4. The 2022/23 school funding policy pack continues to include the existing policies from the 2021/22 financial year.
+4. The 2023/24 school funding policy pack continues to include the existing policies from the 2022/23 financial year.
 The final versions of the policies are included in Appendix A.

 - 5. No changes other than housekeeping have been made to all of the policies.
 The housekeeping is primarily around updated links to Department for Education (DfE) guidance, and updated examples to reflect current values of basic entitlement (AWPU) funding for instance.
-Operational guidance for 2022/23 financial year from the ESFA has not directed any changes to existing practices that require updating. - 6.
+Operational guidance for 2023/24 financial year from the ESFA has not directed any changes to existing practices that require updating. - 6.
 Although Schools Forum acts on a consultative basis for reviewing the policy pack, there are decisions required for elements of it specifically, the growth fund and falling rolls criteria.
-These powers and responsibilities of Schools Forum can be found on the Department for Education (DfE) website https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/888262/Schools forum powers and responsibilities.pdf - 7.
+These powers and responsibilities of Schools Forum can be found on the Department for Education (DfE) website https://assets.publishing.service.gov.uk/government/uploads/system/uploads/atta chment\data/file/888262/Schools\forum\powers\and\responsibilities.pdf - 7.
 An extract of the guidance explains that Schools Forum decide on the level of central spend and on the criteria for allocating funding. - a.
 Funding for significant pre-16 pupil growth, including new schools set up to meet basic need, whether maintained or academy - b.
 Funding for good or outstanding schools with falling rolls where growth in pupil numbers is expected within the next three years. - 8.
 The policy pack includes no changes to these two items.
-The growth fund budget basis was agreed by School Forum for 2022/23 at the November 2021 as a balancing item in meeting the NFF values within the formula.
-As such, a NIL budget has been set for upcoming financial year but will remain under continued review going forward. - 9.
-Through the DfE consultation in the summer of 2021, consideration is being given to the role of growth funding as core funding moves towards the hard national funding formula.
-Future iterations of growth funding criteria and policies may be impacted by the eventual outcome of that consultation.
+The growth fund budget basis was agreed by School Forum for 2023/24 at the November 2022 as a balancing item in meeting the NFF values within the formula.
+As such, an insignificant £326 budget has been set for upcoming financial year but will remain under continued review going forward. - 9.
+Through the DfE consultations over the past two years, consideration is being given to the role of growth funding as core funding moves towards the direct national funding formula.
+Future iterations of growth funding criteria and policies may be impacted by the eventual outcome of those consultations.